logo

 3. Greens: Leafy greens like spinach(palak) and moringa (drumstick) leaves are a good source of folic acid.
 Add it to your dals, pasta sauces, and soups to increase your daily intake.

 5. Whole grains: Love your good old fibre?
 Try including grains like broken wheat (upma, poha), millets (ragi), and barley (jau) in your diet.
-Not only are these rich in nutrients and folate, but less processed than maida and plain whole wheat flour (atta).
+Not only are these rich in nutrients and folate, but they are also less processed than maida and plain whole wheat flour (atta).

 6. Fruits and nuts: Citrus fruits like oranges, mosambi, and lemons are rich in folate.
 You can eat the fruit or drink its juice.
 Nuts like peanuts and sunflower seeds also pack a good dose of folic acid and make excellent munching snacks.